idiap/pygafro/README.md

 For other platforms, *pygafro* is compiled from sources.

+Should you want to have access to mesh and texture files for the robots, you can install the optional package *pygafro-assets* by running either one of those commands:

+	pip install pygafro-assets
+	pip install pygafro[assets]

+Note that *pygafro* doesn't provide any rendering functions, it only indicates which mesh file to use for each link.

 ## Installation using pip (compilation from sources)

 Due to the template-based nature of *gafro* (see **Differences between *gafro* and *pygafro***